-There are so many arguments for reading plays aloud with others that I can’t seem to arrange them all into a cohesive statement.
+There are so many powerful arguments for reading plays aloud with others that I can’t seem to arrange them all into a cohesive statement.
 Given that Americans are overwhelmingly oblivious to theatre, to say nothing of its awesome literature, I wonder where to begin.
-Which is first and most important?
-Fun and Games or Save the World?

-To start with, it’s a delightful avocational pastime, like anything else we do for interactive fun with other people, from parlor games and hobby groups to concerts, ball games, church—you name it.
-If it weren’t fun, we wouldn’t do it.
+To start with, they’re a delightful avocational pastime, like anything else we do for interactive fun with other people, from parlor games and hobby groups to concerts, ball games, church—you name it.
+If they weren’t fun, we wouldn’t do it.
 (We never know until we try.)

 It’s like a book club, except we read aloud (since plays are all spoken dialog), and we talk about them (and ourselves) as we read, instead of after.